 Jordan, a country of 6.5 million people, is a voice for moderation, peace and reform in the Middle East.
 Its central geographic position – bordered by Iraq, Syria, the West Bank, Israel and Saudi Arabia – brings it into constant contact with regional turbulence that affects its political climate and its economy.
 Calls for greater freedoms across the Arab world have increased domestic pressure on the Government of Jordan to speed the pace of promised reforms to improve economic conditions, strengthen democratic practices and governance, and reduce public corruption.

-One of five countries in Central Asia, Kazakhstan has enjoyed steady growth over the past decade — largely fueled by its vast energy resources.
-Now a middle-income country, Kazakhstan continues to face a number of development challenges that constrain progress.
-The United States partners with Kazakhstan in support of its emergence as a leader contributing to peace and prosperity in the region.
+Kazakhstan has enjoyed steady growth over the past decade, largely fueled by the development of its oil and gas resources.
+In spite of this growth, Kazakhstan continues to face a number of development challenges that constrain progress.
+The United States partners with Kazakhstan to support the country’s emergence as a regional leader, contributing to peace and prosperity within the region and beyond.

 Dynamic social and economic changes in Laos during the past decade have created openings for targeted assistance from the United States.
 Throughout Laos, USAID assists the Lao people in raising their quality of life, protecting natural resources, and modernizing the economy in a sustainable manner.